freston-analytics/compliance/privacy-policy.md

 ## Introduction

 Welcome to `dps-uk`, a comprehensive mobile application designed for dental patients to manage their dental appointments, view medical records, and access other related services.
 Your privacy is important to us.
-This Privacy Policy outlines how we collect, use, and protect your personal data when you use the `{appName}` app.
+This Privacy Policy outlines how we collect, use, and protect your personal data when you use the `dps-uk` app.

 ---